 Unfortunately, most of the subjects died from the drug interactions, so this type of testing was discontinued.

 Another bizarre and inhumane experiment involved dosing subjects with LSD daily for long periods.
 In some cases, subjects received an average or above-average dose of LSD every day for more than two months straight.

 Gottlieb used this testing method to see the long-term effects of LSD and if repeated hallucinations or psychedelic experiments would gradually deconstruct one’s sense of self.

 MK-Ultra experiments came to an end in 1973, about 20 years after they began.
-The impact the project made on America during that time and over the following decades was and still is significant.
+The project created a lot of room for conspiracy and distrust in the federal government that are still apparent today.